import json

 Data variables:

-With this combined dataset we can study backscatter variability in relation to natural media.
-For example we can look at the backscatter variability for water by clipping the dataset to only contain the land cover class water, like so:
+With this combined dataset we can study the backscatter variability in relation to natural media.
+For example, we can analyze the backscatter variability for water by clipping the dataset to include only the water land cover class, as shown below.

 # 41 = encoded value for water bodies